ANF Dog Food Reviews: 6Free Beef & Salmon Ingredient Check

-A label check for ANF 6Free Beef & Salmon focused on named meals, grouped animal protein, organic rice, and corn gluten meal.
+An ANF dog food review of 6Free Beef & Salmon focused on named animal meals, grouped animal protein, organic rice, corn gluten meal, and plant-protein context.

 ANF 6Free Beef & Salmon attracts attention because the product name highlights two familiar animal proteins.
 That is a useful signal, but it should not stop the label reading.